-A Clearer Map For Aging: 'Elderhood' Shows How Geriatricians Can Help
+A Clearer Map For Aging: 'Elderhood' Shows How Geriatricians Help Seniors Thrive

-Dr. Louise Aronson says there aren't nearly enough geriatricians — physicians devoted to the health and care of older people — in the U.S.: "There may maybe six or seven thousand geriatricians," she says.
-"Compare that to the membership of the Pediatric Society, which is about 70,000."
+Dr. Louise Aronson says the U.S. doesn't have nearly enough geriatricians — physicians devoted to the health and care of older people: "There may be maybe six or seven thousand geriatricians," she says.
+"Compare that to the membership of the pediatric society, which is about 70,000."

 Aronson is a geriatrician and a professor of medicine at the University of California, San Francisco.
 She notes that older adults make up a much larger percentage of hospital stays than their pediatric counterparts.
 The result, she says, is that many geriatricians wind up focusing on "the oldest and the frailest" — rather than concentrating on healthy aging.

 Aronson sees geriatrics as a specialty that should adapt and change with each patient.
-"My youngest patient has been 60 and my oldest 111, so we're really talking a half century there," she says.
+"My youngest patient has been 60 and my oldest 111, so we're really talking a half-century there," she says.
 "I need to be a different sort of doctor for people at different ages and phases of old age."

-She writes about changing approaches to elder healthcare and end-of-life care in the new book, Elderhood: Redefining Aging, Transforming Medicine, Reimagining Life.
+She writes about changing approaches to elder health care and end-of-life care in her new book, Elderhood: Redefining Aging, Transforming Medicine, Reimagining Life.

 Elderhood